-There are occasions when you wanted to restrict access to your form on certain hours.
-Some use cases are when you:
+There were occasions when you wanted to restrict access to your form at certain hours.
+Some use cases are the following:

-🔘 Offer promotions that are only available on certain hours.
+- Offer promotions that are only available during certain hours.

 Regardless, it all boils down to limiting your users from submitting the form during certain hours within a day.
 To achieve that, we only need these features to work hand in hand: